department-of-veterans-affairs/va.gov-team/products/content-localization/Anchor-Tags-Use-Cases.md

 ## Use Case B

-Description: clicking a second copy link icon withion 10 second of clicking the first
+Description: clicking a second copy link icon within 10 second of clicking the first

+     - Upon clicking another icon (within 10 seconds of the first), the previously clicked on "Link copied" message should immediately revert to the default state

 Link to designs: see Use Case A